-Adult:child ratio for outings.
 The adult:child ratio is determined for each outing based on a risk assessment.
 The following considerations must be determined:

-- " Potential risk and hazards associated with the outing. - " The number of adults required to adequately maintain the supervision and safety of all early years children. - " Additional needs of children. - " Public accessibility, if applicable. - " Management of all risks identified before the outing. - " All relevant policies and procedures in the service. - " Insurance requirements.
+- " Potential risks and hazards associated with the outing. - " The number of adults required to adequately maintain the supervision and safety of all early years children. - " Additional needs of children. - " Public accessibility, if applicable. - " Management of all risks identified before the outing. - " All relevant policies and procedures in the service. - " Insurance requirements.